nodef/extra-number/README.md

+A collection for common number functions (queries, comparisons, rounding, divisors, etc).<br>

 A **number** is a mathematical object used to count, measure, and label.
-This package is a collection for common number functions (queries, comparisons, rounding, divisors, etc).<br>

 In JavaScript, [Number] type is double-precision 64-bit binary format IEEE 754 value.
 This package includes common number functions related to querying **about** numbers, **comparing** numbers, **rounding** numbers, performing